HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Are there strategies generated by Builder that are running live with results I can see?

 I don't track strategies via live trading myself.
-However, Builder will perform out-of-sample testing automatically to verify each strategy in the final population.
+However, some of my partners do; see, for example, the profiles of Petr Tmej and Tomas Nesnidal.
+Also, Builder will perform out-of-sample testing automatically to verify each strategy in the final population.
 It's always a good idea when developing trading strategies to test the strategies in real time by tracking them forward.
 Since it only takes a matter of minutes to start creating strategies with Builder, you can use part or even most of the trial period to test strategies forward in real time if you wish.
 Also, the strategies you create during the trial don't expire, so you can continue to test and track them even after your trial of Builder is over.

 Program Usage

-In some cases, the results displayed by Builder in the Strategy View don’t match the results I get when I run the strategy in TradeStation.
-Am I doing something wrong?
+In some cases, the results displayed by Builder don’t match the results I get when I run the strategy in my trading platform.
+What's wrong?

-Another possible source of difference is how Builder and TradeStation use trading volume on intraday data.
+In TradeStation, another possible source of difference is how Builder and TradeStation use trading volume on intraday data.
 If your strategy uses volume in an indicator for either an entry or exit condition and your price data is intraday data, TradeStation may be using only the "up volume", rather than the total (up plus down) volume.
-On the Markets tab in Builder, there is an option on the Price File Format window (click on the Format button) to "Set the volume to the sum of up-tick and down-tick volumes."
-Try changing this option then re-evaluate the strategy using the Evaluate command on the Build menu.
+There is an option on the Price File Format window in Builder to "Set the volume to the sum of up-tick and down-tick volumes."
+Try changing this option then re-evaluate the strategy using the Evaluate button on the Evaluation menu.

 For forex trading, one source of discrepancy is the so-called "roll over credit", which TradeStation calculates on foreign exchange trades.
 This is currently outside the scope of Builder.
 In most cases, these credits are small amounts that do not affect the overall results substantially.